 There’s always plenty of behind-the-scenes work happening at the museum.
 Collections staff are often to be found busy beavering away in stores ensuring our objects are correctly documented and cared for.

 Black people have lived in Bristol for over four centuries.
-We don’t know much about Black residents before the city’s merchants began legally trading people as slaves in 1698.
+We don’t know much about Black residents before the period when the city’s merchants began trading African people as slaves overseas in 1698.
 However, records at Bristol Archives and elsewhere show that black people lived and worked here least a century before then.

 The slave trade was part of the network of trade which existed between Britain, West Africa and the Caribbean.
 Between 1501 and 1866, over 12 million Africans are estimated to have been exported to the New World, around 2 million of whom probably died en route.

 Bristol’s involvement in the Transatlantic slave trade and the great wealth acquired from it brings uncomfortable questions about how we deal with our city’s past.
 Tayo Lewin-Turner explores the stories that lurk behind some of the grand Georgian buildings in Bristol…